jeffreylancaster/game-of-thrones/README.md

 # Game of Thrones Datasets and Visualizations

-I've written a bit about this project on [Medium](https://medium.com/@jeffrey.lancaster/the-ultimate-game-of-thrones-dataset-a100c0cf35fb) and the visualization is here: https://jeffreylancaster.github.io/game-of-thrones/.
+I've written a bit about this project on [Medium](https://medium.com/@jeffrey.lancaster/the-ultimate-game-of-thrones-dataset-a100c0cf35fb) and the narrative chart visualization that kicked this off is here: https://jeffreylancaster.github.io/game-of-thrones/map/.

 ## Visualizations